GordonOrr/RGI-Requirements-Gathering-Interface/README.md

 * Have a clean repository that meets quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc.).
 * Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

+## RGI - Project Concept
+* RGI enables the gathering of project requirements and improves project success with clear commitment to objectives from development team
+* Ensures early understanding of requirements and any team considerations that may impact project success
+* Utilize “City Market” as a fictional client use case to illustrate and test RGI throughout the development process

 ## Built With
 * HTML